digitalbazaar/did-io/README.md

 ### Setting Up Storage

-TL;DR - to work with DIDs, you'll need storage for keys, local DID docs, and notes.
+To work with DIDs, you'll need storage for keys, local DID docs, and notes.

 **By default, everything is stored in `~/.dids/<method>/<mode>/`, where `mode`